galdutro13/lc-human-agents/README.md

 ### Running the Interaction Simulation

-**Note:** Before running the simulation, make sure the following environment variables are set:
+**Note:** Before running the simulation, make sure the following environment variables are set on both consoles:

 ```bash
 export PYTHONUNBUFFERED=1 # $env:PYTHONUNBUFFERED="1" in PowerShell